hkuennemann/GitHub-BA_MSc/README.md

-# GitHub Repository for MSc Business Analytics program
+# GitHub Repository for MSc Business Analytics Program

-This repository contains the projects that I completed during my MSc Business Analytics program.
-It includes the coding work for the coding-intensive courses I took during my master's program.
+Welcome to my GitHub repository showcasing projects from my MSc Business Analytics studies.
+This repository features the coding work from various programming-intensive courses completed during the program.

+## Repository Structure

+The repository is organized into folders, each corresponding to a specific course.
+Inside these folders, you'll find:

+- **Projects:** Coding assignments and projects completed for the course.
+- **Class Materials:** Relevant materials such as lecture notes or example code, where applicable.

+To navigate the repository, simply browse to the relevant course folder to view the associated projects and materials.
+Each project includes its own README file with detailed instructions on setup and usage.

 ## Courses and Projects